PMassicotte/coastlooc_data_paper/README.md

 - Make sure that all variables (columns) in the CSV files have units specified in their names (ex.: `depth_m`, `a_cdom_1_m`, ...).

-- Remove unneeded scripts.
-For example, 20 and 22.

 - Make sure that SPMR units are OK. um vs nm.
 Change accordingly in the SPMR code file (`zzz_radiometer.R`).

 - Units (guessed from he final report)